MJanithPeiris/MJanithPeiris/README.md

 Here are some ideas to get you started: -->
 ### About Me 🚀
-I'm Janith Iresha Peiris, working as a trainee software engineer.
+👨‍🎓I'm Janith Iresha Peiris, working as a trainee software engineer.
 I am currently following my Bachelor's in Software Engineering at University of Central Lancashire - UCLan.

 In 2021, I learnt C++, Java, C#.
 Currently learning .NET and Angular.